Reading lists - student guide

 Can I filter my list, such as looking for resources that are available online?

-In addition to keyword searching, there are a number of filters available in the View menu in the top menu bar.
+In addition to keyword searching, there are a number of filters available in the Filter and Type menus in the top menu bar.

-- Resource type - Online resource, Physical resource
+- Format - Online resource or Physical resource

 - Personal reading intentions (added by you) - Undecided, Will read, Have read, Won't read, Reading now

-- Importance of reading (set by your lecturer) - Essential, Recommended, Suggested for purchase, Alternative
+- Importance of reading (set by your lecturer) - Core, Recommended, Alternative

 - Personal notes (added by you) - Notes, Without Notes

-Once you have selected a filter, you'll see only items in that category.
-An orange bar at the top of the screen shows your active filter, with the option to clear the filter.
+Once you have selected one or more filters, you'll only see items that match.
+An orange bar at the top of the screen shows your active filters, with the option to clear each filter.

 Is it possible to view my list in a particular referencing style?